Explore the fundamentals of electric vehicles

 Similar to selecting a gasoline-powered car, choosing the electric vehicle that’s best for you depends on a number of different factors including your driving habits and personal preference.
 Here are some factors to consider:

 If your daily commute is less than 40 miles, many electric vehicles—hybrid or battery electric—will be able to handle your daily driving without the need for gas.
-If you want the ability to drive much farther, several battery electric vehicles, such as the Nissan LEAF, can travel up to 84 miles on a charge.
+If you want the ability to drive much farther, several battery electric vehicles can travel 100 to 200+ miles on a charge.
 If you need to drive farther without charging, consider an extended-range hybrid like the Chevy Volt.

 Plug-in electric vehicles typically have lower total cost of ownership and, in particular, lower maintenance costs.
 This is because they have fewer moving parts, reduced oil changes (or none for a full electric) and fewer brake jobs—battery regeneration absorbs most of the energy.
-Most Volts, which are extended-range hybrids, only need an oil change every two years.
 Hybrids and plug-in electric vehicles can go 100,000 miles before receiving a brake job.

 Yes, public charging stations are located in supermarket parking lots, city garages, gas stations and many other locations across the country.
 Some public charging stations are free and others require a fee or membership.

 PG&E is also supporting installations of charging stations at workplaces and multi-family residences through the EV Charge Network Program.
 Visit EV Charge Network

 What are the environmental benefits of an electric vehicle?